-The Department of Community Planning and Economic Development (CPED) works to assist local businesses in navigating financing and regulatory issues while seeking or expanding a site in the city.
+The CPED department works to assist local businesses in navigating financing and regulatory issues while seeking or expanding a site in the city.
 CPED pursues Brownfield redevelopment initiatives from federal, state and local levels to clean up old industrial sites to prepare them for business investment.
 These efforts seek to broaden the availability of business opportunities providing jobs to the city's low and moderate-income residents.
 Annually the city expects to address contaminated sites with cleanup funds.

 The city supports the work of various community-based employment training, human development and social service agencies.
 The city also reaches out to agencies that represent the city's new foreign-born populations to assure that no segment of the city's population lacks accessibility to culturally appropriate human development strategies.
 The Neighborhood and Community Relations Department leads this effort.
 The department has in place culturally specific outreach staff to serve the community.

 Minneapolis continues to review issues of concentrated poverty, housing choice and the needs of its low and moderate-income residents when designing its housing and economic development programs.
 The city work to deconcentrate poverty, increase the variety of housing options and support residential displacement and relocation policies through project selection criteria in funding solicitations.
 As a HUD recipient, the city offers Section 3 assistance through project notification procedures, bid requirements, and monitoring applicable projects.
 The Section 3 promotion and enforcement monitoring is delivered through the Civil Rights Department.

-Along with taking the actions and enacting policies noted above, the City of Minneapolis City Council passed a municipal minimum wage ordinance on June 30, 2017.
-A changing economy has vastly eroded the value of the minimum wage at the federal and state level and have pushed more Minneapolis families to the brink of economic collapse.
+In 2017, Minneapolis passed a municipal minimum wage ordinance.
+A changing economy has vastly eroded the value of the minimum wage at the federal and state level and have pushed more Minneapolis families into economic challenges in securing housing and financial stability.
 The rising cost of housing in Minneapolis is threatening the stability of individuals and families to both access and maintain a home.
 A full-time worker earning the state-mandated minimum wage of \$9.50 per hour for large employers would make an annual salary that is approximately \$5,000 below the poverty level for a family of four.
 A minimum wage of \$12 per hour in Minneapolis today would be comparable to the federal minimum wage paid in the late 1960s.
 The cost of living in Minneapolis is among the highest in the state.
 Without action to raise the wage floor, the problems caused by incomes that are inadequate to sustain working families will become more acute and the gap between low wages and the cost of a basic standard of living in Minneapolis will continue to widen.
-Through its adopted of "One Minneapolis," the city has recognized that income inequality, particularly between white and non-white workers, is one goal of the most pressing economic and social issues facing the city.
+The city recognizes that income inequality, particularly between white and non-white workers, is one of the most pressing economic and social issues facing the city.
 Increasing the minimum wage is one of the primary ways the city can act to reduce economic and racial disparities.
+The other policy action passed by the city has been mandated paid family leave policies for employers.